inex/ixp-manager-docs-md/docs/features/system-validation.md

 will not be run - these errors should be fixed first.
 Anything reported in this phase will likely render your IXP Manager web application inaccessible.

-By default, only results with severity level `suggest` or higher are displayed.
-This minimum severity level can be controlled by setting the `--log-level=` flag.
+By default, only results with severity level `suggestion` or higher are displayed.
+This minimum severity level can be controlled by setting the `--severity=` flag.
 For example, to see more verbose output:

 ```
-sudo -u $MY_WWW_USER php ./validate.php --log-level=info
+sudo -u $MY_WWW_USER php ./validate.php --severity=info
 ```

 #### Example Output: system checks failed